2026-03-31

 • haunt static site generator

-• tekuti weblog application that uses git for versioning and tags for categorisation
+• tekuti weblog application that uses git for versioning and tags for categorization

 • gollum wiki that uses git for versioning and has markdown support. used by github. see also omnigollum because gollum does not include access control